 What it boils down to in the end is fear.
 People are afraid of being judged negatively by God, so they waste their entire lives attempting to cater to his every whim as part of some sick cosmic joke.
 God gives his teachings to a corrupted mankind, then gets mad when we express uncertainty of their authenticity and damns us to an eternity of suffering.

 I’m a reasonable man, so maybe, with all of his omnipotence, God wasn’t able to realize that man would corrupt his teachings and screw over everyone else.
 Oh wait, the word of God is ever-enduring.
-Well, it looks like God is a douchebag after all.
+So much for that theory.

 If God is anything like the Bible says he is, he’s just as flawed as the rest of us, and completely unworthy of worship.
 Unfortunately, 90% of the people who do worship him have never even cracked a Bible.
 I can’t say I’ve read the Torah or the Koran, but I’m positive that they give a similar depiction of God/Yahweh/Allah/Jehovah/Yaldabaoth/whatever he’s calling himself now.
 Do yourselves a favor, and actually read the texts you’re following.
 Being a Christian and not reading the Bible is like signing a contract without reading it.

 There’s no way an all-knowing and all-powerful God can exist without him being responsible for every atrocity ever committed by man.
 So to quote the alleged words of Satan in his rebellion against God, non serviam.
 I will not serve.